Blog

 A surviving spouse/civil partner can “inherit” any of the £325,000 “nil rate band” not used on death, and potentially double their nil rate band.
 The same is true (but with important limitations on who can inherit, and how, within this allowance) of the residence nil rate band of £175,000.

-Trusts can, of course, provide a way of controlling gifts.
+Trusts can provide a way of controlling access to gifted money.
 They do so by putting a third party in control of the money.
-These are the trustees who deal with the gift following the terms of the trust that the client creates.
+These are the trustees who deal with the gift following the terms of the trust that the person who makes it creates.
 The trust can be as rigid or as flexible as you want it to be and can offer a range of tax and non-tax benefits.

 What might happen in the future?